 All too often, law firms and small to medium-sized businesses believe they are “too small” or that a cybercriminal is more likely to go after a “larger” target.
 The opposite is true.
 Cybercriminals look for the path of least resistance and in many cases it is law firms that are in that pathway.

 If your firm is like most, your client data is stored in the cloud.
 Cloud storage is a boon in many paper-heavy industries and it allows lawyers and staff to access documents whether they’re in the office or in a courtroom.
 This convenience comes with a cost though – if a cybercriminal accesses those documents, what happens to your firm’s (and your client’s) valuable data?
 If your data is taken over in a ransomware attack your firm is essentially out of business.
 How can your firm function without access to its data or do you have any Business Continuity planning yet?

-Here are some of the ways your New Jersey law firm can avert and recover from a cyber attack:
+Here are 7 ways for Business Continuity Planning for your New Jersey law firm can avert and recover from a cyberattack:

 - Preparation and being proactive is key to your ultimate survival of this disaster.
 A cyber attack, data theft, phishing scam, ransomware attack or others can cripple your business and recovery involves much more than simply paying the ransom.